mikemost/geomatics/README.md

 ## Installation

-This package is installed in development mode.
-To use it:
+Onece the package is installed you can use it as follows:

 ```python
 # Import the whole package